-New Relationships and Sex Eduation Curriculum
+Relationships, Sex and Health Eduation Curriculum

-Catholic Schools, like all other schools in England are required to produce a written policy following the guidance issued by the Department of Education on Relationships education, relationships and sex education (RSE) and health education.
+Catholic Schools, like all other schools in England are required to produce a written policy following the guidance issued by the Department of Education on Relationships education, relationships and sex education and health education(RSHE).
 The DfE guidance can be found here.
-Catholic schools are required to deliver RSE in accordance with the teaching of the church.
+Catholic schools are required to deliver RSHE in accordance with the teaching of the church.
 This approach is compatible with the guidance issued by the DfE.

-RSE is part of the mission of Catholic schools to educate the whole person.
+RSHE is part of the mission of Catholic schools to educate the whole person.
 It should be carried out as part of the holistic education which seeks to form as well as inform young people in preparation for adult life.
 (Catholic Education Service)

 Please see key documents below which relate to the intent, implementation and required impact for the teaching of Relationship Education.